Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 First sketch (AL 0016-01B) |

-Component selection; Wireless - Xbee module;
+Component selection: Wireless - Xbee module;

 Digi Xbee wireless modules work well for this sort of application.

-I have used 2.4GHz short range (40M indoors or 120M in open space) Xbee radio modules.
-These modules have a serial port (TTL RS232) some digital I/O, SPI and some 10 bit analogue ports and you can configure the ports to trade-off for the desired combination of functions you require.
-These modules are similar to WiFi but are used for lower frequency signals.
+I have used 2.4GHz short-range (40M indoors or 120M in open space) Xbee radio modules.
+These modules have a serial port (TTL RS232), some digital I/O, SPI and some 10-bit analogue ports, and you can configure the ports to trade off for the desired combination of functions you require.
+These modules are similar to Wi-Fi but are used for lower-frequency signals.

-A pair or kit of these should be purchased, evaluated and development should start now;
+A pair or kit of these should be purchased, evaluated, and development should start now.

-XB24-DMPIT-250 DigiMesh looks the most flexible but is proprietary though that would not matter.
+XB24-DMPIT-250 DigiMesh looks the most flexible, but is proprietary, though that would not matter.
 Mouser DigiKey £13 to £19

-XB24CZ7PIT-004 ZigBee can relay data through intermediate nodes and is called self healing is generic and slightly less flexible.
+XB24CZ7PIT-004 ZigBee can relay data through intermediate nodes, and is called self-healing, is generic and slightly less flexible.
 DigiKey & Mouser £12 ea.

 http://www.digi.com/pdf/ds_xbee_zigbee.pdf

 XB24-API-001 XBee® 802.15.4 multipoint less flexible but looks adequate and it is generic protocol.
-This does not have the ability to relay data through intermediate nodes - so what, if they are near to each other and anyway consequently the behaviour may be the most predictable and least RF work load.
+This does not have the ability to relay data through intermediate nodes - so what, if they are near to each other, and anyway, consequently, the behaviour may be the most predictable and least RF work load.
 Farnell DigiKey RS £13 to £18 ea.

 http://www.digi.com/pdf/ds_xbeemultipointmodules.pdf